 Corey said the progeny are also a good size.
 “Reylee Play is about the smallest, the majority are a really good size, most I’d say are around 15hh.
 They are good type’s, I think they will really suit both sports (campdrafting and cutting)”.

 Reys Ya Garter will continue to compete in campdrafts and his progeny are showing up in both campdrafting and cutting, both with impressive results.
-The Holden’s plan to put more focus on promoting him as a sire and he will stand at Seven Creeks Equine following his 2016 campdraft campaign with Hugh Miles.
-However, Corey said if need be he can be collected prior to returning to Victoria after the spring drafts.
+The Holden’s have put more focus on promoting him as a sire and he stands at Seven Creeks Equine following his campdraft campaign with Hugh Miles.